Baranivka, Myrhorod Raion, Poltava Oblast: History

 The name of the settlement of Baranivka was first mentioned in the 17th century.
 In July 1661 the estate on Psel River: the small town of Baranivka and the village Pereviz (now - Baranivka and Velykyi Pereviz), as well as the village Portanka were given to a nobleman Ivan Rudnytskyi.
 Those time the privilege to own "the hamlet on Psel" was given to Semen Holukhovskyi, a Cossack captain who was a chief of the Cossack Embassy to the Kingdom of Poland.

+Until 18 July 2020, Baranivka belonged to Shyshaky Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
+The area of Shyshaky Raion was merged into Myrhorod Raion.